 According to Schönwetter et al (2002) a teaching philosophy statement might be used for a range of purposes, including to identify what a tutor believes is good teaching, and in providing a rationale for a tutor’s teaching behaviours.
 A teaching philosophy can also help promote personal and professional development, by getting a tutor to reflect on their teaching and learning beliefs, knowledge and approaches to their professional practice.
 A teaching philosophy statement can also be shared as a means of encouraging the dissemination of effective teaching.

-Recognition of the value of creating a philosophy is not simply personal to the tutor, or perhaps to his/her peers when Brookfield comments ‘students feel that they are under the influence of someone who is moved by well-thought-out convictions and commitments’ (Brookfield, 1990, p.
-195).
+Recognition of the value of creating a philosophy is not simply personal to the tutor, or perhaps to his/her peers when Brookfield comments ‘students feel that they are under the influence of someone who is moved by well-thought-out convictions and commitments’ (Brookfield, 1990, p195).
 Equally with colleagues, a teaching philosophy statement has the potential of promoting professional dialogue, growth, and development (Goodyear & Allchin, 1998; Lyons, 1998).

 During the interviews, we explored tutors’ beliefs about their teaching and support of learning, their uses of technologies in teaching and scholarship, and looking across a range of activities eg: in-class teaching; supporting students’ digital learning skills; curriculum design (Beetham & Sharpe, 2015).